aparajita/capacitor-dark-mode/README.md

 # capacitor-dark-mode&nbsp;&nbsp;[![npm version](https://badge.fury.io/js/@aparajita%2Fcapacitor-dark-mode.svg)](https://badge.fury.io/js/@aparajita%2Fcapacitor-dark-mode)

-This [Capacitor 5](https://capacitorjs.com) plugin is a complete dark mode solution for Ionic web, iOS and Android.
+This [Capacitor 6](https://capacitorjs.com) plugin is a complete dark mode solution for Ionic web, iOS and Android.

 ### ❗️Breaking changes

-If you are currently using v2.x, please note:
+In order to conform to Ionic 8’s built in dark mode support when importing `@ionic/vue/css/palettes/dark.class.css`, two changes have been made:

+- When running on Ionic 8+, the default dark mode class is now `.ion-palette-dark`.
+If you were using the default `.dark` class, replace all usages of `.dark` in your CSS with `.ion-palette-dark`.

-- Because the plugin is now lazy loaded, the suggested way of initializing the plugin has changed.
+- The dark mode class is now applied to the `html` element instead of the `body`.

-- The result type of `isDarkMode` has changed.
+In order to conform with the Capacitor 6 listener interface, [`addAppearanceListener`](#addappearancelistener) now returns only a Promise and must be awaited.

 ## Motivation